 Junior high-school

 After the war, Rafsanjani initiated a new revolution inside the revolution.
 His government allowed private schools, founded new universities, and brought modern technologies to Iran.
 It was at that time that people got access to mobile phones and internet was brought to the country with the help of European companies like Nokia and Ericsson.
-He also tried to update the technology in our car industry, but unfortunately, a mafia close to the leader took that industry and made it like a cancer to our economy.
-I know one of them, who was the son of Mr. Davood Zadeh, one of the heads of SAVAK during the Shah's ruling, with Jewish heritage.
+He also tried to update the technology in our car industry, but unfortunately, a mafia close to the leader took that automobile industry and made converted it to a cancer to our economy.
+They did that by financially involving the leader in that business, indirectly through some of the organizations that he owns.
+I know one of them, who was the son of Mr. Davood XXXXX 6, one of the heads of SAVAK during the Shah's ruling, with Jewish heritage.
 That family was one of those Jews who became super-muslims right before the revolution!
-One of the brothers, Homayoun, entered the Beyt's Intelligence Service and personally became close to Khameni, the second leader.
+One of the brothers, Homayoun, entered the Beyt's Intelligence Service and personally became close to Khamenei, the second leader.
+I remember he had a long beard and looked like one of those typical "extra religions" guys!
+Of course many other of them exist in the system; SAVAKis who continued their job under the new intelligence, and later, some even joined Sepah or studied at Hoze to become an Akhoond.
 The other brother, Ali, joined the Mafia of the car industry which is close to Hezbe Motalefe Eslami.
-A gang, close to the Soviat Union, Israel, and Pahlavi.
+A gang, close to the Soviet Union, Israel, and Pahlavi.

 These are only a few ones that I know, only because my uncle, who is a doctor, brought two of the best doctors from France5 to check Khamenei's hand while they were visiting a health symposium in Tehran.
-Interestingly, the leader did not want to be checked by Dr. Jamal Gousheh, an Iranian doctor living in Tehran who was one of the best doctors in the world for that specialty.
-I guess he did not trust Iranian doctors who lived in the county or just wanted to spend more money exploring other opportunities.
-That examination was the only reason why we got to know Davood Zadeh's family and his sons.
+I remember my uncle said that, he has heard that, instead of cash, they had given them each an antique carpet, worth a million dollars!
+This is how those kings/leaders/whatever spend taxpayers' money for themselves...
+Interestingly, I also heard that the leader did not want to be checked by Dr. Jamal Gousheh, an Iranian doctor living in Tehran who was one of the best doctors in the world for that specialty.
+My uncle was saying that Gousheh was kinda the best doctor in the world in that field; but still, no trust on their own people...
+I guess he did not trust Iranian doctors who lived in the country or just wanted to spend more money exploring other options; as those akhoonds who, in practice, place themselves at the feet of French and UK doctors, see France and the UK as their real Qibla to worship.
+That examination was the only reason why we got to know Mr. Davood XXXXX's 6 family and his sons.
 For a few years after that, they were inviting us to their parties, as my uncle was coming to our home and lived with us whenever he was visiting Iran.
 That's how I got to know about their backgrounds (Jewish & SAVAKi) by listening to them as they thought "I'm just a child" who doesn't understand anything; and that's how I learned what those two brothers, Ali and Homayoun, do for living.
-That's how I learned that this is a common way for those JEWISH and SAVAKI (intelligence) families to hide their identities as super Muslims and super revolutionaries.
+That's how I learned that this is a common way for those JEWISH and SAVAKI (Pahlavi's Intelligence Service) families to hide their identities as super Muslims and super revolutionaries.

 Unfortunately I don't have any photos from that time as I haven't been in contact with my family for a few years.
 Even if I were, I remember that Homayoun took my father's camera and deleted all his photos/videos and asked my father not to bring it again in any of their parties.